dmcd84/CV/README.md

 - Confident public speaker, with the ability to adapt language and approach to best connect with audience.
 - I have spoken and communicated with a range of different stakeholders; from school governors, parents and external bodies/visitors.
-- I am also very comfortable communicating with the public, as was a large part of my role when working in security with the Army Reserves at the 2012 London Olympics.

 #### Time Management and Planning